CM Punk: Ultimate Fighting Championship (2014–2021)

 Punk's second professional bout took place at UFC 225 on June 9, 2018, against Mike Jackson, in his hometown of Chicago.
 Punk lost the one-sided fight via unanimous decision.
 After the bout, UFC president Dana White said that both Punk and Jackson would probably not fight for the UFC again, and urged Punk to "call it a wrap".
+In 2019, Punk stated that he wasn't seriously considering a UFC return.
+Though he believed White would permit him a third fight, Punk said if he were to fight again it would be at a lower level, citing his 0-2 professional record.
 Three years after the bout, it was made public that the result was overturned to a no contest after Jackson tested positive for marijuana.

+Despite his inactivity and statements by White, Punk was never formally removed from the UFC roster, or released from his contract, and remained a part of the drug testing pool for the UFC until pulling out in December 2020.
 In August 2021, Punk notified the UFC he would be retiring from MMA after he returned to professional wrestling earlier that month.
+CM Punk ended his MMA run with a record of 0-1 (1 NC).
+Punk's MMA career has been widely panned by MMA fans and personalities.

 Cage Fury Fighting Championships (2018–present)

-On November 8, 2018, Punk signed with the Cage Fury Fighting Championships (CFFC) promotion (a UFC affiliate) as a commentator.
+On November 8, 2018, Punk signed with Cage Fury Fighting Championships (CFFC), a UFC affiliate, as a commentator.
 His first event was CFFC 71 on December 14 and it was streamed live on UFC Fight Pass.

 Personal life

-Brooks married fellow wrestler April Mendez, also known as AJ Lee, on June 13, 2014.
-He is an atheist, and has been outspoken in his support for LGBT rights and same-sex marriage.
-Like his wrestling persona, he follows a straight edge lifestyle.
-Brooks once worked for a shop named All American Comics.
+Brooks began dating fellow WWE wrestler April Mendez, better known as AJ Lee, in August 2013, and they married on June 13, 2014.
+They have a rescue dog named Larry and split their time between homes in Los Angeles and his native Chicago.
+Brooks is a lifelong fan of various sports teams from his hometown, especially the Chicago Blackhawks and the Chicago Cubs.
+He is straight edge and an atheist.
+He also identifies as a pro-choice feminist and a supporter of the Black Lives Matter movement, LGBTQ rights, and Palestine.
+Brooks is a fan of hardcore and punk music, he has stated that some of his favorite bands are Rancid, H2O, Madball and Against Me.